riboflavin/test-framer-sync/alternatives/otter-ai.md

 * Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
 * Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Otter.ai quick pros and cons
 Otter.ai excels at making transcription accessible through its intuitive interface and generous free tier.
-The service shines brightest in its seamless calendar and Zoom integration, automatically capturing and transcribing meetings without friction.
+The platform's seamless integration with Zoom and calendar apps makes recording and transcribing meetings nearly frictionless.

-The downsides are meaningful but expected for AI transcription.
-It struggles with accents and rapid speech, only works in English, and sometimes misidentifies speakers in conversations.
+The service struggles with accuracy when handling accented speech or rapid conversations, and its English-only limitation is restrictive.
+Speaker identification isn't always reliable, which means users often need to manually correct speaker labels in transcripts.
 ## Otter.ai features
 | Feature | Status |
 |----------|---------|